Mell-Anderson/Mellogram/README.md

-# This is a game, its version 0.1.9, I'm a novice developer, so don't judge too hard.
+# This is a game, its version 0.2.0, I'm a novice developer, so don't judge too hard.

 ### Innovations:

-- Almost completed translation...
+- Completed translation of ru and en
-- Added buttons
+- Remove buttons
 - Fix bugs
-- Loading...

 ### Launch and installation:
 ```